You can create new comparisons without them or upload a new copy of the experiment without them

 - Using the Processed Counts file will be faster than re-submitting the FASTQ files

-- You can view and download the QC plots without spending any Analysis Units to confirm you are ready to unlock the analysis for these samples
+- If needed, you can view and download the QC plots without spending any Analysis Units to confirm you are ready to unlock the analysis for these samples